 Everything up to this stage contributes to how you are a “good tree.”
-The following resources acknowledge that there are typical personal stumbling blocks for Jesus followers who want to make a difference in the world.
+The following resources help us face the typical challenges Jesus followers face when they want to make a difference in the world.

 Many churches keep things distant and avoid conflict at all costs.
 Meanwhile Jesus is spitting on people and causing all sorts of problems that only authentic speaking the truth in love can solve.
 Healthy disciples take the steps of reconciliation laid out by the Lord in Matthew 18.
 We have a method we employ when conflict is bigger than an individual or partnership can handle:

 Many of us are not married and some never will be.
-They are no less valuable for that.
+No one is less valuable for that.
 Over half of us already are married and some of us are divorced.
 The process of sticking together makes us and breaks us.
 Marriages generate reparative love and can also create damaging division and sorrow.
 We are up for all circumstances with an eye on the blessings of overcoming the obstacles to communion.

-- Marriage in the New Creation Our summary of how we relate to all the ways loved-ones approach marriage in this era.
+- Marriage in the New Creation.
+This is our summary of how we relate to all the ways loved-ones approach marriage and sexual expression in this era.

 - Power Struggles and How to Get Beyond Them John Gottman’s teaching on the “four horsemen” applied to us all, with an additional horse!
 Also see The Art and Science of Love for a journalist’s view.

-Our children’s brochure begins with a reminder that we are all children.
+Our statement about Caring for Children Together begins with a reminder that we are all children.
 Jesus is our older brother and we are all brothers and sisters with God as our Father.
 So even if we do not have children of our own, we are aunts and uncles.
 And every new believer is young in Christ.
 Every person is carrying the child they were when they first got separated from Jesus.